wazuh/wazuh/src/shared_modules/content_manager/README.md

 SkipStep - Executing
 ```

-The content is downloaded and, since it's compressed, stored int the _downloads_ folder, and decompressed int the _contents_ folder.
-If `deleteDownloadedContent` was equal to `true`, the compressed file would be deleted after the decompression, just keeping the JSON data.
+The content is downloaded and, since it's compressed, stored in the _downloads_ folder, and decompressed in the _contents_ folder.
+If `deleteDownloadedContent` was equal to `true`, the compressed file would be deleted after the decompression, just keeping the JSON data file.

 ```bash
 # tree /tmp/output_folder/